rundsk/dsk/README.md

 ### With NGINX as a reverse-proxy and SSL

-For SSL support we'll put dsk behind NGINX.
-The webserver will do the termination for us, then forward all requests to dsk.
-Dsk will be listening on the loopback interface on port 8080.
+For SSL support we'll put DSK behind NGINX.
+The webserver will do the termination for us, then forward all requests to DSK.
+DSK will be listening on the loopback interface on port 8080.

 ```ini